steadylearner/Steadylearner/post/How to use Python with JavaScript.md

  3. [How to use pip]
  4. [How to use NPM]

-I will suppose that you already know how to handle packages in **Python** and **JavaScript** You should read [python-bridge] repository and follow the examples before you read on this post.
+I will suppose that you already know how to handle packages in **Python** and **JavaScript**.
+You should read [python-bridge] repository and follow the examples before you read on this post.

 The post about [JavaScirpt async programming] will help you understand how to use it greatly and want you to read other relevant posts also.
 If you just want to see the code, you can find the end result of this post at [pyscript] Repository.

 <br>